Detailed Explanation of Advanced Settings

 This can reduce the amount of computing per frame to some extent and speed up the processing.

-Use AI Super-Resolution - to Make Video Images Clearer
+AI Super Resolution - to Make Video Images Clearer

 Tips